-What Can a Handyman Do in Grand Rapids, Michigan?
+What Can a Handyman Do Without a License in Grand Rapids, Michigan?

 In Grand Rapids (Kent County), Michigan does not issue a single “general contractor license” for all construction, but it DOES require state licensure/registration for key categories (especially Residential Builder or Maintenance & Alteration) and for skilled trades (electrical, plumbing, mechanical/HVAC).
 Michigan also has a limited handyman-style exemption: you can do small repair work under a low dollar threshold, but trade work (electrical/plumbing/HVAC) still requires licensed trades and permits as applicable.